UltimaHoarder/UltimaScraper/README.md

     Example: {date}/{text}-{file_name}.{ext}
     Warning: It's important to keep a unique identifier next to .{ext}.
 By default it's {file_name}, but it can be {date}-{text}.ext

+text_length:

+    Default = ""
+    Ideal = "50"
+    Max = "259"

+    When you use {text} in file_name_format, a limit of how many characters can be set by inputting a number.

 auto_site_choice:

     Default = ""